MartinBuchheim/Transparency4Ortho/README.md

 ( Note that the quotation marks around the folder-names are a thing of the Windows CMD shell, not a syntax required by Transparency4Ortho.
 Other shells and operating systems do it differently. )

 ### Manual selection of overlays:
-Used like the automatic command above, but after the X-Plane folder specify any number of ortho-scenery folders you want to process.
+Used like the automatic command above, but after the X-Plane folder specify any number of ortho-scenery folders you want to include.

 `Transparency4Ortho <path-to-xplane> <path-to-ortho> [<path-to-more-ortho>...]`